 Soft Rolling Boil

-Is where the bubbles have started jumping up in the water towards the top consistently, but haven't broken the surface in the rippling boiling that you may be used to.
+Is where the bubbles have started jumping up in the water towards the top consistently, but haven't broken the surface in the rippling boiling that you may be used to.2.
+Break your egg and gently place the raw egg into the water

 (The egg white will begin to spread out, let it do it's thing.)